-Medicare Medical Savings Account
+Medicare Medical Savings Account (MSA)

-How Medicare Medical Savings Account Plans Work
+How Medicare Medical Savings Accounts Work

 Similar to a health savings account (HSA), Medicare MSA plans combine a high-deductible plan with a savings account to help pay for qualifying medical expenses.